-As a therapist, you can protect yourself and your energy by mentally preparing prior to each massage session and by utilizing centering practices.
-The cost of not protecting yourself could include exhaustion, physical pain, sadness, nausea, dry mouth, headache and an overall lack of emotional and physical energy.
+As a therapist, you can protect yourself and your energy by mentally preparing before each massage session and utilizing centering practices.
+The cost of not protecting yourself could include exhaustion, physical pain, sadness, nausea, dry mouth, headache, and an overall lack of emotional and physical energy.

-Considering the alternative, centering practices should be included in all basic massage therapy programs so that students are able to practice the techniques and learn to protect themselves early in their careers.
+Considering the alternative, centering practices should be included in all basic massage therapy programs so that students can practice the techniques and learn to protect themselves early in their careers.

-Therapists to fail at this task cannot take care of their own energetic needs and may eventually become so drained or pained that they must cancel, reschedule or cease to provide massage.
+Therapists to fail at this task cannot take care of their own energy needs and may eventually become so drained or pained that they must cancel, reschedule or cease to provide massage.

-Below is list of books that I have found valuable in helping me understand energy in the body, the development of the self-awareness and how to find the centering necessary to protect myself from not only clients, but friends, family and coworkers that could deplete my positive energy.
+Below is a list of books that I have found valuable in helping me understand energy in the body, the development of self-awareness, and finding the centering necessary to protect myself from not only clients but also friends, family, and coworkers could deplete my positive energy.